dotthefox/CypressLauncher/Docs/README.txt

 If you're reading this, hiya!
 Welcome to the readme!

-This is a modified version of Brekko's launcher for Cypress to include small quality of life changes and adds the ability to host dedicated servers of GW1 and GW2!
+This is a modified version of Brekko's launcher for Cypress to include small quality of life changes and adds the ability to host dedicated servers of GW1, GW2, and BFN!

 Here's a basic rundown of the launcher!